 Too much “stuff” and clutter can cause a significant amount of stress in your life in a variety of ways.
 Here are a few examples:

-- Keeping up with housework takes much more time, work and effort in a cluttered home
+- Keeping up with housework takes a lot more time, work and effort in a cluttered home.

-- More stuff means more stuff to make a mess with and more time and energy required to tidy those messes up
+- More stuff means more stuff to make a mess with and more time and energy required to clean those messes up.

 - It’s hard to keep track of what you own, causing you to spend a lot of time looking for things, or even rebuying items because you can’t find them!